Universite-Gustave-Eiffel/lasso/data/README.md

 The projects will be listed following the folder name alphabetic order to feel free to prefix the folder name if needed.
 Don"t bother naming the folder with the complete project name the configuration will allow you to name the project fully.

+## Static content pages

+Finally you can add context to your project by adding markdown files in the project folder:

+- `project.md`: about page
+- `sponsors.md`: sponsors page
+- `bibliography.md`: references page

+Those contents will be rendered as web pages accessible from the project page menu.

 ## Main data: one GeoJSON file

 The main data of the project should be added as a GeoJson file holding the many data variable into geolocalised features.